-so small, that they are hardly to be seen at all; and the sun itself, which is much bigger, does not seem bigger than a small round table.
+Tommy.
+I see them to be so, sir.
+The stars are so small, that they are hardly to be seen at all; and the sun itself, which is much larger, does not seem bigger than a small round table.

-The day after this conversation, as the weather was bright and clear, Mr Barlow went out to walk with Harry and Tommy.
-As by this time Tommy was inured to fatigue, and able to walk many miles, they continued their excursion over the hills, till at last they came in sight of the sea.
-As they were diverting themselves with the immense prospect of water that was before them, Mr Barlow perceived something floating at a distance, so small as to be scarcely discernible by the eye.
+The day after this conversation, as the weather was bright and clear, Mr. Barlow went out to walk with Harry and Tommy.
+As, by this time, Tommy was inured to fatigue, and able to walk many miles, they continued their excursion over the hills, till at last they came in sight of the sea.
+As they were diverting themselves with the immense prospect of water that was before them, Mr. Barlow perceived something floating at a distance, so small as to be scarcely discernible by the eye.
 He pointed it out to Tommy, who with some difficulty was able to distinguish it, and asked him what he thought it was.

-Tommy answered that he imagined it to be some little fishing-boat, but could not well tell, on account of the distance.
+Tommy answered that he imagined it to be some little fishing-boat; but could not well tell, on account of the distance.

-Mr Barlow.-If you do not then see a ship, what is it you do see? or what does that object appear to your eyes?
+Mr. Barlow.
+If you do not then see a ship, what is it you do see, or what does that object appear to your eyes?

-Tommy.-All that I can see is no more than a little dusky speck, which seems to grow bigger and bigger.
+Tommy.
+All that I can see is no more than a little dusky speck, which seems to grow larger and larger.

-Mr Barlow.-And what is the reason it grows bigger and bigger ?
+Mr. Barlow.
+And what is the reason it grows larger and larger?

-Tommy.-Because it comes nearer and nearer to me.

-Mr Barlow.-What, then, does the same thing sometimes appear small and sometimes great?
+Tommy.
+Because it comes nearer and nearer to me.
+Mr. Barlow.
+What, then, does the same thing sometimes appear small, and sometimes large?

-Tommy.-Yes, sir; it seems small when it is at a great distance; for I have observed even houses and churches when you are at some miles' distance.
+Tommy.
+Yes, sir, it seems small when it is at a great distance; for I have observed even houses and churches, when you are some miles distant, seem to the eye very small indeed: and now I observe that the vessel is sailing towards us, and it is not, as I imagined, a little fishing-boat, but a ship with a mast; for I begin to distinguish the sails.